basifat/yaas/README.md

 It implements among others, the following use cases:

-- Create an user account
+- Create a user account
 - Edit account information
 - Create a new auction
 - Edit the description of an auction